 I picked up what little I owned in Sausalito, California and moved with her to Kihei, Maui to be her support.
 We rented a small one room unit on a property across from the beach.
 It was made of concrete blocks like many buildings on the islands were.
 It had space for two single beds on either side of the room.
 The bathroom was tiny.
 The kitchenette was just big enough.
 The geckos were easily seen on the white painted walls.
 We had a small table with two chairs and a record player.

 I rented LPs from the library.
 We listened to music, drew, played cards, swam, walked, dealt with our crazy mother who lived “up country” and waited for “Tiny” to arrive.

 I took the time to learn the words to some of my favourite songs.
 I would play a song over and over again on the record player, lifting the needle up and setting it down again on the groove just before the cut, and transcribe the lyrics by hand.

-Here is my transcription of the Leonard Cohen song that I especially loved.
+Here is my transcription from then of the Leonard Cohen song that I especially loved.
 You can click it to see it larger.

 And now, 44 years later I live a few kilometres from the Jewish cemetery in Montréal where Leonard Cohen is freshly buried.

 I was glad to hear he passed peacefully.